roseswe/showscores/Readme.md

-# Pacemaker ShowScores for SLES12 and SLES15
+# Pacemaker ShowScores for SLES and RHEL

 This program displays the scores of each pacemaker resource it has on cluster nodes, presenting the node names and resource names in a clear, tabular format